oats-ts/docs/src/md/SdkGettingStarted.md

-# Getting started (SDK)
+# Getting started

 In this guide you'll learn how to generate an SDK and (necessary related code) based on your OpenAPI document.

 As for all examples, we are going to use the [book store](https://github.com/oats-ts/oats-schemas/blob/master/schemas/book-store.json) example (so it's recommended you try using this first, if you are unfamiliar with Oats)!

 ## Set up the generator